skambha6/tissue_purifier_sk/README.rst

 1. We have implemented multiple ssl strategies (such as convolutional Vae, Dino, BarlowTwin, SimClr) based on recent advances in image-based Machine Learning.

-2. Tissue Purifier can be used to analyze any type of localized quantitative measurement for example spatial proteomics (not only mRNA count data).
+2. TissueMosaic can be used to analyze any type of localized quantitative measurement for example spatial proteomics (not only mRNA count data).

 Current limitations:

 1. *Tissue Purifier* works only with 2D tissue slices.
 No 3D support at the moment.

-2. *Tissue Purifier* assumes a hard cell-type assignment.

 Future Improvements
 -------------------
 We hope to soon support:

-1. probabilistic cell-type assignment

-2. pairing with histopathology (i.e. dense-image)
+1. pairing with histopathology (i.e. dense-image)

-3. Extension to handle 3D images
+2. Extension to handle 3D images

 Contributing
 ------------
-We aspire to make *Tissue Purifier* an easy-to-use and useful software package for the bioinformatics community.
+We aspire to make *TissueMosaic* an easy-to-use and useful software package for the bioinformatics community.
-While we test and improve *Tissue Purifier* together with our research collaborators, your feedback is invaluable to us and allow us to steer *Tissue Purifier* in the direction that you find most useful in your research.
+While we test and improve *TissueMosaic* together with our research collaborators, your feedback is invaluable to us and allow us to steer *TissueMosaic* in the direction that you find most useful in your research.
 If you have an interesting idea or suggestion, please do not hesitate to reach out to us.

 If you encounter a bug, please file a detailed github `issue <https://github.com/broadinstitute/tissue_purifier/issues>`_